-Teaching Staff: Gavin O'Donoghue
+Teaching Staff: Gavin O'Donoghue Terms: 1-2 Average Teaching Hours: 3 hours per week

-The aim of this course is to provide the foundation for the student's vocal technique; alignment, breathe capacity, release, support and voicing.
-To begin to generate the vocal energy required to project and place the voice in the performance space with ease, clarity and focus.
+The aim of this course is to provide the foundation for the student's vocal technique; alignment, breathe capacity, release, support, and voicing.
+To begin to generate the vocal energy required to project and place the voice in the performance space with ease, clarity, and focus.
 Students will begin to apply vocal technique to the exploration and expression of dramatic text.
 By the end of the course the student will have developed an individually tailored, comprehensive vocal warm-up to further aid their ongoing vocal development.
 We will explore various texts including, poetry, verse and contemporary dramatic texts as well as supporting the multiple texts explored throughout the course curriculum.